Ciudad Guayana: Hydroelectricity

 The city hosts the headquarters of CVG Electrificación del Caroní (CVG Edelca), Venezuela's main electricity producer, which manage several hydroelectric power plants along the Caroní river basin.
 Two of them, Macagua and Caruachi, are located within city limits.
 The easy of access to Macagua from the city center makes it a tourist and educational destination, and a public park and museum were added to the complex.

 Edelca also builds and administers two more dams upstream from the city: Tocoma and Guri.
 The latter is currently (as of 2018) the fourth-biggest hydroelectric power station in the world in terms of generation capacity, and gave origin to the Guri reservoir, the second biggest lake in Venezuela.

 Transportation

-Puerto Ordaz is crisscrossed from north to south and east to west by numerous avenues.
+Puerto Ordaz is criss-crossed from north to south and east to west by numerous avenues.
 Some of them are: